How to Install Git on Rocky Linux (10, 9, 8)

 Configure Credential Caching

-When working with remote repositories over HTTPS, Git prompts for your username and password on each push or pull.
-Credential caching stores your credentials temporarily so you do not need to re-enter them for every operation.
+When working with remote repositories over HTTPS, Git prompts for your username and a personal access token (many providers no longer accept account passwords).
+Credential caching stores these credentials temporarily so you do not need to re-enter them for every operation.

 To enable credential caching with a 4-hour timeout (14400 seconds):